 To avoid unnecessary inconvenience for your reentry, we strongly recommend you to talk to an international student advisor and obtain a travel signature prior to your travel.
-All the international student advisors at Augsburg College are Designated School Official (DSO) who can sign these documents.
+All the international student advisors at Augsburg University are Designated School Official (DSO) who can sign these documents.

 What documents does an F-1 student need to reenter the U.S.?

 According to U.S. Immigration and Custom Enforcement (ICE), the basic documents for an F-1 student’s reentry to the U.S. after traveling abroad for less than 5 months are listed below: